Femininomenon: Critical reception

 Emily Treadgold of Earmilk remarked "the song somehow goes in a million different ways but fits together so well" and "It's all so fun and loud but so intricate."
 Reviewing The Rise and Fall of a Midwest Princess for AllMusic, Neil Z. Yeung wrote the song "perfectly captures the album's ethos as it transforms from a sweet, string-laden ballad into a pulse-pounding empowerment anthem punctuated by a mid-song pep talk and hilariously escalating adlibs".
 Hannah Mylrea of NME commented the song as having a "serious earworm of a chorus."
 Olivia Horn of Pitchfork called it "a Frankenstein's monster that splices stacked vocals à la Lorde, ad libs à la Kesha, a synth that sounds like a groan tube, and the inane lyric 'Get it hot like Papa John!'—perhaps the pizza franchise's biggest pop crossover moment since they plastered Taylor Swift's face on their boxes."

 In popular culture

-During the 2024 United States presidential election campaign, Vice President Kamala Harris used "Femininomenon" as a campaign song, posting a montage of photos of herself on the social media platform Twitter (then known as "X"), with the song audio playing and captioned "what we really need is a Femininomenon".
-Harris's post also went viral on Tiktok, acquiring 4.8 million likes and nearly 30,000 comments in less than 24 hours.
+During the 2024 United States presidential election campaign, Vice President Kamala Harris used "Femininomenon" as a campaign song, posting a montage of photos of herself on the social media platform X, with the song audio playing and captioned "what we really need is a Femininomenon".
+Harris's post also went viral on TikTok, acquiring 4.8 million likes and nearly 30,000 comments in less than 24 hours.

 In 2025, Sadie Dupuis of Speedy Ortiz released a mashup, which fused "Femininomenon" with "Killer Bee" by the American indie rock band Menomena.

 "Femininomenon" was used in the trailer for M3GAN 2.0 (2025) alongside Britney Spears' "Oops!… I Did it Again" (2000).